alsonick/notnick.io/posts/note/jeremys-it-lab-ccna-notes.md

 - This is the default **status** of Cisco router interfaces.
 - Cisco switch interfaces are not `administratively down` by default.

+Switch interfaces do not have the 'shutdown' command applied by default.
+They will have the `up/up` state if connected to another device, or the `down/down` state if they're not.

 ---

 #### Configuring an Interface